thkwznk/aseprite-scripts/ROADMAP.md

 - [Fix] Update Magic Pencil dialog when the sprites Color Mode changes
 - [Fix] No longer add effects to pixels changed by commands
 - [Fix] No longer add effects to pixels changed on Tilemap layers
-- [Fix] No longer allow for changing foreground or background color when Magic Pencil requires Magic Pink or Magic Teal - Magic Pencil will revert to the Regular Mode
+- [Fix] No longer allow for changing foreground or background color when Magic Pencil requires Magic Pink or Magic Teal - Magic Pencil will revert to the Disabled Mode

 Future: